nicolasdao/graphql-universal-server/README.md

 ```

 - __*"headers"*__: Control the CORS setup provided out-of-the-box by [_webfunc_](https://github.com/nicolasdao/webfunc).
-- __*"env"*__: This property stores variables specific to environments.
+- __*"environment"*__: This property stores variables specific to environments.
 The "active" property is the only exception.
 That property defines which environment is currently active.
 When the command `npm run deploy:prod` is run, the underlying executed script is `nowflow production`.
 That command will automatically set the "active" property to "production" in the _now.json_ (more details about the entire series of tasks being run in the annex [A.2.
 What does "nowflow production" do?](#a2-what-does-nowflow-production-do)).

 Notice the difference between the __*"production"*__ configuration and the __*"staging"*__ one.
 In the _production_ configuration, a __"scripts"__ and a __"alias"__ property are setup.
 This will respectively ensure that the _package.json_'s "start" script is properly setup and that once the deployment to [Zeit Now](https://zeit.co/now) is completed, the right alias is associated to it.
 In the _staging_ configuration, there is no need for a _start_ script or an _alias_ as they are both irrelevant as far as Google Cloud Function is concerned.
 On the other hand, a __"gcp"__ property is required to configure the function's name as well as the memory size of the allocated to the function.